The Company: Kirby

 This is another red flag because any company stating they have a 'job offer' that turns out to be you joining as a rep is completely misleading and very deceptive in my opinion.
 In short... you sign up for free, and hustle your vacuum cleaners to anyone and everyone that will listen via door knocking and family and friends.

 To the best of my knowledge you have to buy the one yourself first at wholesale and then you can sell it for whatever you want, within reason.
 Since the company keeps everything so hush hush it's hard to know exactly how this works, but this is the general idea based on my research.
 One thing I do know for sure is that making any money with this will require some very good sales skills, an insane amount of hustling and being happy to work for months without earning a cracker.

 It is entirely possible to make money with this company but in my opinion it's really not the best option in comparison to other methods of working from home that I have reviewed and made money with.

-I do think that the products are way overpriced which is underscored by the fact that reps reportedly drop the price significantly after the consumer refuses to buy and asks them to leave.
-Personally, I think there are better options to consider.
+I do think that the products are high quality but potentially overpriced which could make for a difficult sale.
+This is underscored by the many reports of distributors dropping the price significantly after the consumer refuses to buy and asks them to leave.

 Also, despite what you may have been told this is not a job, it's a business opportunity.
 To make any real money you'll need to be hustling very hard for a considerable amount of time.
 Often times this means chasing down family and friends before anyone else.
 And then their family and friends.

 If direct sales is your thing and you don't mind being with a company with this kind of track record, then by all means give it a go.
 No doubt with enough hustling you could make a solid income.
 Personally, I believe there are better options to consider and ones that don't require hard selling people.